kwoodman1970/InceptionU-Project1/README.md

 ## Copyright Notice

 The files in this repository are made available under the [GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#5-license-grant-to-other-users).
-Beyond that, I reserve all other rights.
+Beyond that, I [reserve all other rights](https://choosealicense.com/no-permission/).

-Copyright © 2023 Kevin Woodman
+Copyright &copy; 2023 Kevin Woodman